Becoming an Ironman: What the journey taught me

 About 90 km in, my knee pain stopped and I got a huge boost.
 It allowed me to push harder at the second half of the bike leg, which eventually led to a faster than expected time overall.

-The bike leg is a place for solitude and inner reflection.
-I was surrounded by nature, as thoughts ebbed and flowed, memories surfaced, and my emotions fluctuated.
+Although you’re moving at +30 km/h, the bike leg is a place for solitude and inner reflection.
+You are out there for many hours, and I was surrounded by nature, as thoughts ebbed and flowed, memories surfaced, and my emotions fluctuated.

-It's through these mental strategies that the seemingly insurmountable challenge becomes conquerable.
+It's through these mental strategies that unexpected, seemingly overwhelming challenges become conquerable.

-While physical endurance is vital, mental resilience is equally crucial.
+While a base of endurance training is important, mental resilience is crucial to perform well in triathlons.
 The race itself is a mental rollercoaster, demanding focus and determination.
 Doubts creep in and you question your ability to continue.
 It is during these critical moments that personal reflections and knowing what you stand for become invaluable.

 A marathon to top it off